Skip to content

 3. Right-click the graphic and choose Save as Picture.

-4. Select PNG as the file type and save a new copy.
+4. Select PNG and save a new copy.

-Microsoft documents both SVG support and Save as Picture .
-Availability depends on the Office version, so this is not a universal built-in Windows converter.
+Microsoft documents SVG support and Save as Picture .
+Availability depends on the Office version.

 Limitation: Office does not provide the same explicit pixel and canvas controls as a dedicated converter.
-Do not use this method for app assets, exact upload specifications, or a large icon library without checking the resulting dimensions.
+Skip this for app assets and exact upload specs without checking dimensions.

 magick -background none -density 300 input.svg -resize 1200x output.png